muralidharanv84/aqi-web/docs/design.md

 - Tooltip with timestamp + value
 - Ability to switch the sparkline metric (AQI / PM2.5 / CO₂ / VOC / Temp / RH)
   - Use a compact segmented control for a clean UI (default to AQI)

+Mobile notes:
+- Segmented control should be horizontally scrollable if it overflows.
+- Tooltip content should be brief and not cover the entire chart.

 ---